Health-Research-From-Home/HealthResearchFromHome/README.md

 Creating a new UK environment to advance population health research using smartphones and wearables.
 Developing and spreading best practice, including linkage.

 ## Who are we?
-Our partnership is on a mission to improve the lives of people living with long-term health conditions.
-We’re going to make the most of the data we’re all sitting on…the data held in our smartphones and wearables.
-We’re going to turn that data into world leading health research and help you to do the same, so that together, with patients at the heart of everything we do, we can transform health outcomes for everyone.
+The Health Research from Home partnership is on a mission to improve the lives of people living with long-term health conditions.
+We’re going to make the most of the data held in smartphones and wearables turning that data into world leading health research and helping you to do the same.
+So that together, with patients at the heart of everything we do, we can transform health outcomes for everyone.
+To find out more visit: www.tinyurl.com/healthresearchfromhome

 ## Who are the Health Research from Home Partners?
 It’s going to take the brightest minds in health, academia and technology to deliver our mission.
 Led by the University of Manchester and Professor Will Dixon, our partnership also includes: